Here’s What You Need to Know About Vintage Cast Iron

 If these names are stamped anywhere on the pan, it’s a good sign you’re looking at a vintage piece.

 Pro Tip: “Made in the U.S.A.” wasn’t stamped on cast iron pans until after automated manufacturing was the main form of production.
 If you see this, it’s probably not vintage.
-Find out some common mistakes you’re making with your cast-iron skillet.

 What is vintage cast iron worth?